LaunchCodeEducation/html-me-something/README.md

 Now that you've created a lovely page, let's request that it be added to the main project repository, so course staff can add it to the class submissions directory.

-Visit your project pages on GitHub.
-Since this project is a fork of the class repository, you will see the option to create to create a new pull request near the top.
+Visit your project page on GitHub.
+Since this project is a fork of the class repository, you will see the option to create a new pull request near the top.
 Hit the button!

 ![New pull request](images/new-pull-request.png)